Inland Marine Insurance

 Builder’s risk insurance, also known as course of construction insurance, offers financial protection to construction companies, contractors, and subcontractors from losses at a construction site.
 It’s a type of property insurance that contractors buy before the building materials arrive and keep in place until the property is sold or turned over to the client.

 Builder’s risk is more comprehensive, and typically more expensive, than installation floater insurance.
 However, some items such as HVAC and electrical systems could be excluded from a builder’s risk policy.
-A contractor might need to buy an installation floater policy from their insurance company to be fully protected.
+A contractor might need to buy an installation floater insurance policy to be fully protected.

 Some contractors buy a builder’s risk policy for larger projects, or when they’re the general contractor overseeing a job, and rely on installation floater coverage as needed.
 Subcontractors might rely on just an installation floater policy, as their risk may be limited to the materials under their control.

 Many contractors use both types of insurance to cover property at a temporary job site.
-Builder’s risk covers the overall project, while installation floater insurance covers building materials and the equipment used to install it.
+Builder’s risk covers the overall project, while installation floater insurance covers the materials and property to be permanently incorporated into the project.

-If a fire or storm destroyed a building under construction, it would be covered under the contractor’s builder’s risk insurance policy.
-If the drywall, roofing materials, etc. were damaged before or during installation, the loss would be covered by installation floater insurance.
+If a fire or storm destroyed a building under construction, it would be covered under the builder’s risk insurance policy.
+If drywall, plumbing, insulation, or roofing materials were damaged before or during installation, the loss would be covered by installation floater insurance.

 What’s excluded from installation floater insurance?

-Floater insurance might also exclude materials and equipment that do not become part of a specific project, such as various tools and machinery.
-Table saws, power drills, and items typically carried on a toolbelt or kept in a toolbox would be covered by contractor’s tools and equipment insurance.
-Work vehicles would require commercial auto insurance.
+• Tools and machinery that do not become part of the project (your table saws, power drills, and items carried on a toolbelt or kept in a toolbox require contractor’s tools and equipment insurance, and work vehicles require commercial auto insurance)

-• Buildings and structures that are not part of a construction job
+• Buildings and structures not part of the current construction job

 • Landscaping items, such as living trees and plants